Blue Lake Township, Muskegon County, Michigan

 Blue Lake Township is a civil township of Muskegon County in the U.S. state of Michigan.
-As of the 2000 census, the township population was 1,990.
-One of the largest landowners in the township is the Chicago Area Council of the Boy Scouts of America, which owns Owasippe Scout Reservation.
+As of the 2020 census, the township population was 2,416.
+One of the largest landowners in the township is the Pathway to Adventure Council of the Boy Scouts of America, which owns Owasippe Scout Reservation.
 The township is also home to the Blue Lake Fine Arts Camp.